 Male pattern baldness affects over half of men to some extent over the age of 50 and affects most men at some stage in their lives.
 Typically, at first the hair starts to become thin (recede) at the front.
 At the same time, the hair usually becomes thin on the top of the head.
 A bald patch gradually develops in the middle of the scalp.
 The receding front and the bald patch on the top (the crown) gradually enlarge and join together.
 Most affected men do not wish to have any treatment.
 If required, treatment can usually prevent further hair loss and often cause hair regrowth.
 These treatments are not available on the NHS.

 A similar condition affects women but in a different pattern.
-In women it tends to particularly affect the top of the head.
+In women it tends particularly to affect the top of the head.
 It may also be a more general thinning of hair all over the head.
 Hair thinning in women is much more common after the menopause.
-Around a third of white Caucasian women in the UK have some hair loss once they reach the age of 70.
+Around a third of white women in the UK have some hair loss once they reach the age of 70.

 Alopecia areata is another type of hair loss that typically causes patches of baldness.
 In some cases, total baldness develops.
 The typical pattern is for one or more bald patches to appear on the scalp.
 These tend to be round in shape, and about the size of a large coin.
 They develop quite quickly.
-A relative, friend, or hairdresser may be the first person to notice the bald patch or patches.
+A relative, friend or hairdresser may be the first person to notice the bald patch or patches.
 Apart from the bald patch or patches, the scalp usually looks healthy and there is no scarring.
 In many cases, the hair re-grows, typically after several months.
 In some cases, the hair loss is permanent.
 Treatments to promote hair re-growth work in some cases.